supercollider/rfcs/README.md

 ## Proposing an RFC

 Fork this repository.
 Copy `rfcs/0000-template.md` to `rfcs/0000-<my-proposal-title>.md`.
 Fill it out, and make a pull request back to this repository.
+An open pull request is the RFC, and is also the location of the discussion.

 Great RFCs are strong and decisive with clear and direct writing.
 They do a great job at explaining and justifying their motivations and showing the reader what the problems are and how the proposal concretely and practically addresses them.